ionos-cloud/ionosctl/docs/commands/server/get-volume.md

 ## Description

-Use this command to retrieve information about an attached Volume.
+Use this command to retrieve information about an attached Volume on Server.

 Required values to run command: